Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 Here are my two favorite hostels in/near Jasper:

-- HI Athabasca Falls (32 kilometers south of Jasper on the Icefields Parkway, just south of Athabasca Falls; $40CDN): A more rustic hostel option without showers and flushing toilets, but it has electricity and is rated very high.
+- HI Athabasca Falls (just south of Athabasca Falls): A rustic hostel option without showers and flushing toilets, but it has electricity and is rated very high.
 Its common area and firepit are very cozy for meeting other travelers.

-- HI Jasper (708 Sleepy Hollow Rd, Jasper; $65CDN): A more modern, comfortable hostel perfect for a solo traveler who still wants electricity, hot water, regular toilets and showers!
+- HI Jasper: A modern, comfortable hostel perfect for a solo traveler who still wants electricity, hot water, regular toilets and showers!
 Fantastic reviews and right in Jasper.

 Summary and Resources